tom2lua/reminder/README.md

 # Reminder
 A Reminder application which can help you with remembering important dates or events in your daily life.
 A demo can be found at: https://amazing-shirley-0738ea.netlify.com
+This application use Vuejs for its front-end, Nodejs for back-end and Mongoose with Atlas for database.
 ## What can this application do ?
 - It can create, update or delete events.
 - It has a calendar which you can see your events (with filters).